js-arias/phygeo/README.md

 These files are usually large
 and are of the same format
 as the output files produced
-by the `diff like` command.
+by the `diff particles` command.

 ### Working with the output

-The results of the `diff like` command, or `diff integrate --distribution` command, form the most important output of the program.
+The results of the `diff particles` command, or `diff integrate --distribution` command, form the most important output of the program.
 These files contain one